Skip to main content

 View Study

-Regular Sudoku engagement is significantly associated with improvements in episodic memory, spatial working memory, and grammatical reasoning, particularly in adults over age 65.
+Regular Sudoku engagement improves episodic memory, spatial working memory, and reasoning.

 2015